noahehall/theBookOfNoah/architecture/_functional_programming.md

 		- produces externally visible side effects
 	- formal parameters
 		- the arguments specified in a functions signature
+	- functional awareness
+		- the instinct of looking at problems as aa combination of simple fucntiosn that together provide a complete solution

 # programming paradigms